pact-foundation/pact-ruby/README.md

 The service prints messages it recieves to stdout which can be really useful when diagnosing issues with pacts.

+## Advanced

+### Notes on pact file write mode

+By default, the pact file will be overwritten (started from scratch) every time any rspec runs any spec using pacts.
+This means that if there are interactions that haven't been executed in the most recent rspec run, they are effectively removed from the pact file.
+If you have long running pact specs (e.g. they are generated using the browser with Capybara) and you are developing both consumer and provider in parallel, or trying to fix a broken interaction, it can be tedius to run all the specs at once.
+In this scenario, you can set the pactfile_write_mode to :update.
+This will keep all existing interactions, and update only the changed ones, identified by description and provider state.
+The down side of this is that if either of those fields change, the old interactions will not be removed from the pact file.
+As a middle path, you can set pactfile_write_mode to :smart.
+This will use :overwrite mode when running rake (as determined by a call to system using 'ps') and :update when running an individual spec.

 ## TODO